On the 3-3-1 Landau pole: Symmetry Matching Conditions and Symmetric RGE

-Notice that, in the sum above, every distinct $i$-term which corresponds to generators of a same group exhibits the same coupling factor, \textit{i.e.}, $g_i = g_j$ if $T_i,T_j$ belong to the algebra of the same simple group. \end{enumerate}
+where $Z$ is the $U(1)$ generator and $T_i$ collectively denote every generator of $G_1 \times G_2 \times \cdots G_n$.
+In this case, the matching condition reads\footnote{Notice that, in the sum above, every distinct $i$-term which corresponds to generators of a same group exhibits the same coupling factor, \textit{i.e.}, $g_i = g_j$ if $T_i,T_j$ belong to the algebra of the same simple group.}